IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifccsv.rst

       -d DELIMITER, --delimiter DELIMITER
                             The delimiter in CSV.
 Defaults to a comma.
       -n NULL, --null NULL  How to represent null values.
 Defaults to a hyphen.
+      --bool_true BOOL_TRUE
+                            How to represent true values.
+Defaults to YES.
+      --bool_false BOOL_FALSE
+                            How to represent false values.
+Defaults to NO.
       -q QUERY, --query QUERY
-                            Specify a IFC query selector, such as "IfcWall" -a ARGUMENTS [ARGUMENTS ...], --arguments ARGUMENTS [ARGUMENTS ...]
+                            Specify a IFC query selector, such as "IfcWall" -a ATTRIBUTES [ATTRIBUTES ...], --attributes ATTRIBUTES [ATTRIBUTES ...]
-                            Specify attributes that are part of the extract, using the IfcQuery syntax such as 'type', 'Name' or 'Pset_Foo.Bar'
+                            Specify attributes that are part of the extract, using the IfcQuery syntax such as 'class', 'Name' or 'Pset_Foo.Bar'
+      --headers HEADERS [HEADERS ...]
+                            Specify human readable headers that correlate to each attribute.
+      --sort SORT [SORT ...]
+                            Specify one or more attributes to sort by.
+      --order ORDER [ORDER ...]
+                            Choose the sort order from ASC or DESC for each sorted attribute.
-      --export              Export from IFC to CSV
+      --export              Export from IFC to the desired format.
-      --import              Import from CSV to IFC
+      --import              Import from the autodetected format to IFC.
     $ python -m ifccsv -i model.ifc -s out.csv -f csv -q .IfcProduct -a "Name" "Description" --export
     $ cat out.csv